Skip to main content

 A complete walkthrough of the insurance claims process from filing your first notice of loss through settlement or dispute resolution.

-Understand what insurance claim releases actually do, why carriers push them aggressively, and how to protect yourself from signing away rights you didn
+What insurance claim releases actually do, why carriers push them with settlement checks, and how to avoid signing away rights you didn't know you had.

-The Science of Hail Damage: Test Squares, Impact Patterns, and What Engineers Get Wrong
+The Science of Hail Damage: Test Squares and Impacts

-Understand the forensic science behind hail damage identification on roofs.
-Learn how test squares work, what distinguishes real hail impacts from other damage, and how to counter carrier engineer mischaracterizations.
+The forensic science behind hail damage on roofs: how test squares work, what distinguishes real hail impacts, and how to counter carrier engineer reports.

-What a White waiver is, why insurers ask you to sign one, whether you should, and how to protect yourself — based on the landmark California Supreme Court decision White v.
+What a White waiver is, why insurers ask you to sign one, whether you should, and how to protect yourself under White v.
 Western Title Insurance Co.

 The Xactimate User Manual: What It Is, Why It Matters, and How to Use It